naryl/dithcord/README.md

 ----------------

 `:on-module-load` - Called when the module is loaded into the bot, before the bot is connected, after the module's dependencies are loaded.

+`:on-module-unload` - Called when the module is unloaded from a running bot due to redefining the bot with a different set of modules.